-In general, Bella seems to invoke these feelings in people (especially men), from the moment most of the male characters meet her she becomes the focal point of their entire existence and they want nothing more then to do things for her even when she openly objects to them doing so.
-You'd be hard pressed to find any point in the story when Bella expresses some dissatisfaction or desire without the nearest male jumping at the opportunity to fix it for her, wanting nothing in return then to get into her good graces so that they can spend more time around her so that they can do more things for her.
+In general, Bella seems to invoke these feelings in people (especially men);K from the moment most of the male characters meet her she becomes the focal point of their entire existence and they want nothing more than to do things for her even when she openly objects to them doing so.
+You'd be hard pressed to find any point in the story when Bella expresses some dissatisfaction or desire without the nearest male jumping at the opportunity to fix it for her, wanting nothing in return than to get into her good graces so that they can spend more time around her so that they can do more things for her.

 In The Short, Second Life of Bree Tanner, Bree knows full well that something suspicious is going on and that Victoria and Riley hardly have her best interests in mind, yet still seriously considers going along with them and fighting for their cause.
 Towards the end of the novella, she starts to think of the other newborns as a team briefly, even though she knows they're being groomed as a disposable army.

 One could argue that the entire concept of imprinting is this trope, for both parties involved.

 Though, in the eyes of Edward (and apparently the entire male population of Forks), Bella is exceedingly beautiful.